Hendler/logical/README.md

 ## Commands

-- `help`: Display help information.
+- `help`: Display help information about the available commands.
-- `exit`: Exit the interactive logic session.
+- `exit`: Exit the interactive logic session safely.
-- `parse`: Input text to extract logic from.
+- `parse`: Input text to extract logical statements and convert them into Prolog syntax.
-- `ask`: Ask a logical question.
+- `ask`: Pose a question to the logic engine and receive a logical answer.
-- `validate`: Validate Prolog code using the Prolog interpreter.
+- `validate`: Check the syntax and validity of Prolog code using the Prolog interpreter.

 ## Debugging

 To debug the logic engine and test the generated Prolog code, follow these steps:

-1. Load the Prolog file in the SWI-Prolog interpreter using the command:
+1. Load the Prolog file in the SWI-Prolog interpreter to test the logic engine's output:
    ```
    $ swipl
    ?- ['world.pl'].